API Documentation

 How settings work

-Each setting represents a constraint the solver considers.
-Every constraint has four priority levels, each with a weight from 0 to 20:
+Most settings represent a constraint the solver considers.
+Constraint settings have four priority levels, each with a weight from 0 to 20:

 {